SecOpsNews/news/index.md

 - [RegisterSoftware] The one thing SME IT can do that the big guys can’t: Change the world - 1 day ago
 - [RegisterSoftware] The AIpocalypse is here for websites as search referrals plunge - 1 day ago
 - [RegisterSoftware] Techie went home rather than fix mistake that caused a massive meltdown - 1 day ago
-- [AWS] Service is operating normally: [RESOLVED] Increased Error Rates - 1 day ago
+- [AWS] Service is operating normally: [RESOLVED] Increased Error Rates - 2 days ago
-- [AWS] Service impact: Increased Error Rates - 1 day ago
-- [RegisterSoftware] AI-hosted infomercial shifts $7.5 million worth of product in China - 1 day ago
-- [RegisterSec] Former US Army Sergeant pleads guilty after amateurish attempt at selling secrets to China - 1 day ago
-- [BleepingComputer] Windows Snipping Tool now lets you create animated GIF recordings - 1 day ago
-- [BleepingComputer] Oxford City Council suffers breach exposing two decades of data - 1 day ago
-- [BleepingComputer] CoinMarketCap briefly hacked to drain crypto wallets via fake Web3 popup - 1 day ago
 - [DataBreaches] Russian-linked hackers appear to have launched a crippling cyberattack on Western New Mexico University - 1 month ago
 - [DataBreaches] SK Telecom vows to take full responsibility for damage from recent data leak - 1 month ago
 - [HackerNews] Storm-1977 Hits Education Clouds with AzureChecker, Deploys 200+ Crypto Mining Containers - 1 month ago